 Grades indicate the grade that the student will enter in the fall of 2014.

 Programs include lunch, materials, a t-shirt or drawstring bag, admission to field trips and transportation unless specifically noted otherwise.

-Courses are taught by WPI faculty members and students unless otherwise noted.
+Courses are taught by certified teachers, WPI faculty members and/or students unless otherwise noted.